An Incremental Gradient Method for Optimization Problems with Variational Inequality Constraints: Numerical results

 { \textit{Insights}:} In Figure \ref{fig:TEP} we observe that in all four different settings the infeasibility metric decreases as the algorithm proceeds.
 This indeed implies that the generated iterates by the agents tend to satisfy the {NCP constraints} with an increasing accuracy.
 In terms of the suboptimality metric we observe that the each agent's objective value becomes more and more stable over time.
 Intuitively this implies that the agents asymptotically reach to an equilibrium.
 We should note that although the function $f$ is minimized, it is minimized only over the set of equilibria.
 The fact that the objective values in Figure \ref{fig:TEP} are not necessarily decreasing is mainly because of the impact of feasibility violation of the iterates with respect to the {NCP constraints} throughout the implementations.
-As evidenced, pair-IG performs with much robustness to the choice of the initial values of $\gamma_0$ and $\eta_0$. }